Y011D4/SECCON2017/Crypto/Very_smooth/README.md

 ```
 (The second line is not needed for this problem.
 However, if .pem file is encrypted it is necessary.)

-I imported the obtained .pem file into wireshark.
+I imported the obtained .pem file into Wireshark.

 |IP address|Port|Protocol|Key File|
 |:--|:--|:---|:--|
 |127.0.0.1|443|http|(path to .pem)|

 OK.
-Now I can see contents in http protocol!
+Now I can see the contents in HTTP protocol!
 ```
 SECCON{One of these primes is very smooth.}
 ```